 The International Down and Feather Bureau (IDFB) states:

-IDFB is neutral toward the application of treatments for down and feathers.
-IDFB believes that natural down and feathers are an extraordinary material without treatments.
+IDFB is neutral toward the application of treatments for down and feathers; IDFB believes that natural down and feathers are an extraordinary material without treatments.
 However, government regulations, buyer requirements, and market demands may require treatments for down and feathers.
-Therefore IDFB has developed a series of DWR test methods to evaluation DWR products."
+Therefore IDFB has developed a series of DWR test methods to evaluate DWR products."

 In one of these testing methods, referred to as the "hydrophobic shake test," the IDFB takes down and puts it in a container with water, then shakes it.
 The "failure" point is when the feathers begin to take on water.
 For natural down, this is an impressive 22 minutes of immersion-shake-time.
-To be able to call a product "hydrophobic down" or "water resistant down" the down must endure an additional 20-30 minutes or a minimum of 40 minutes shake time.
-Sounds comical, we agree.
-But our general take-home point: down is pretty amazing, as-is.
+To be able to call a product "hydrophobic down" or "water-resistant down", the down must endure an additional 20-30 minutes or a minimum of 40 minutes shake time.
+Sounds comical, we agree, but our general take-home point is down is pretty amazing.

 Our ultimate conclusion is that these coatings can help, but they aren't necessarily a miracle.
 At most, they expand the range of use of a down jacket, and let it retain its warmth for slightly longer, but hydrophobic down is not a replacement for synthetic insulation or a protective shell in wet conditions.

-A common misconception with down is that a higher fill number equates to more warmth.
-This is not the case.
+A common misconception with down is that a higher fill number equates to more warmth; this is not quite the case.
 Down fill power is a way of gauging the quality of a down product, as measured by the warmth-to-weight ratio.
 Most jackets will range from 550 to 850 or even higher.
 A rating of 800 fill means that one ounce of down equals 800 cubic inches of loft (when compressed by a standardized weight).
 This means that a 550 fill jacket can be just as warm as an 850 fill jacket—but it will be bulkier, less compressible, and heavier.